goodChristina/CodeAlong/README.md

 # ☕ Java Practice Repository ☕

-This is Christina's repo for practicing different concepts in **Java**.
+Hi, my name is Christina, but you can call me Cris.
+This is my repo for practicing different concepts in **Java**.

 ## Purpose

 The main goal of this repository is to:
-- Practice core Java fundamentals
+- Practice Java (not be confused with Javascript)
-- Experiment with object-oriented programming concepts
-- Learn and reinforce Java syntax and best practices
-- Try out new ideas, patterns, and problem-solving approaches
+- Try new concepts
+- Get used to the quirks of Github

 ## Contents

-You may find examples related to:
+You might see:

 - Variables and data types
-- Control flow (loops, conditionals)
+- Loops, conditionals
 - Methods and classes
-- Object-Oriented Programming (OOP) concepts
+- Object-Oriented Programming concepts
-- Collections and data structures
+- Data structures
-- Exception handling
+- Excellent exception handling
-- File I/O and other Java features
+- Games

 ## Usage